jmdinela/insertdataform/README.md

 4. Test the form.

-5.Check the database if the data is inserted on the table
+5.Check the database if the data is inserted on the table.